bebraw/react-pagify/README.md

 </Paginator.Context>
 ```

-The component accepts optional `outlook` prop that can be used to customize what it looks like.
+The outlook of `Ellipsis` can be customized by passing something custom to it as its child.

 > See `demo/` for a full implementation of the ideas.